alonjacovi/XAI-Scholar/README.md

 Code and data for deriving empirical trends in XAI.

 ## Sources
-Please check the accompanying Medium blogpost and [Arxiv report](http://arxiv.org/abs/2301.05433).
+Please check the accompanying Medium blogpost (coming soon) and [Arxiv report](http://arxiv.org/abs/2301.05433).

 The data was collected as described in the above links.
 To recap, it is a mix of keyword search via SemanticScholar, and manual curation.
 The final collection has 5199 papers as of December 31st 2022.